lkotipal/pdxparse/README.md

 directory, except that the `.txt` files are directories.
-Each file in these directories is one "object": one event, one decision, etc. Normally it will wait for a user input at the end so that it can be used in a command window which closes automatically (use --nowait to change that).
+Each file in these directories is one "object": one event, one decision, etc. Normally it will wait for a user input at the end so that it can be used in a command window which closes automatically (use `--nowait` to change that).

 The following command line options are supported:

--h, --help      show a help about the command line options -p, --paths     show location of configuration files and exit -v, --version   show version information and exit
--n, --nowait    don't wait for the user to press a key before exiting
+    -h, --help      show a help about the command line options -p, --paths     show location of configuration files and exit -v, --version   show version information and exit -n, --nowait    don't wait for the user to press a key before exiting

-In addition to that, EU4 parsing supports the following additional options which can be used multiple times:
+In addition to that, EU4 parsing supports the following additional options, each of which can be used multiple times:

     -e, --onlyextra                skip writing normal game files and only write the result of parsing the files which are specified in the following options
     -f FILE, --file=FILE           also process FILE without any special handling -c FILE, --countryscope=FILE   also process FILE as containing code in the counrty scope -s FILE, --provincescope=FILE  also process FILE as containing code in the province scope -m FILE, --modifiers=FILE      also process FILE as containing modifiers

 Without command line options, pdxparse just processes everything it finds and puts